finos/rune-dsl/documentation/rosetta-modelling-component.md

 ### Only element

-The `only-element` keyword can appear after an attribute name in a Rosetta path. :
+The `only-element` keyword can appear after an attribute name in a Rosetta path:

 ```
 observationEvent -> primitives only-element -> observation